Charities and health experts warn welfare cuts could cost lives

 Changes to Pip are expected to account for the largest proportion of savings, with the Resolution Foundation think tank estimating this could see between 800,000 and 1.2 million people in England and Wales losing support of between £4,200 and £6,300 per year by the end of the decade.

-An official impact assessment is expected to be published on Wednesday, coinciding with Chancellor Rachel Reeves delivering her spring statement.
+An official impact assessment is expected to be published on Wednesday into the previously-announced changes.

 Charities have reported a surge in calls and visits to their advice pages following last week’s announcement, which came after lengthy speculation about what might be in store.